Order your repeat prescriptions online

 Requests for repeat prescriptions are not accepted by telephone as this can lead to mistakes and block the phone lines for vulnerable or unwell patients.

-Repeat prescriptions will normally be ready 48 hours after the request is received.
+Repeat prescriptions will normally be ready 48 hours after the request is received, however please be aware pharmacy lead times may vary.

 Other Ways To Order Your Prescription